jeongyeham/jeongyeham/README.md

 ### Hi there 👋😘😘😘

-I'm Jeong Yeham, a passionate **Intergrated Electronic Engineer** and a lover of all things code.
+I'm Jeong Yeham, a passionate **Intergrated Circuit Engineer** and a lover of all things code.
 ### 📈 GitHub Contribution Grid Snake Animation
 A mesmerizing visual representation of my GitHub activity over time.
 Check it out in both light and dark modes!